schnittchen/rails-namespaceing-with-unit-tests-experiment/README.md

 This way you can have a lightning-fast unit test for `User::SendInvitation`.

 This works.
 Until this unit test needs to co-exist with other tests that actually load the real `User` class in the same Ruby instance.
 Then it flies into your face, because you have messed with the framework.

+## The goal

+I want to

+* use the nesting as described above
+* hit a keystroke in my editor and execute the single unit test, to see immediate feedback
+* execute the same test as part of the entire test suite (when other tests load Rails)

 ## The <s>solution</s>hack